zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_integration_guide.md

 ## How to integrate another OS
 To work with TF-M, the OS needs to support the Armv8-M architecture and, in particular, it needs to be able to run in the non-secure world.
+More information about OS migration to the Armv8-M architecture can be found in the [OS requirements](os_migration_guide_armv8m.md).
 Depending upon the system configuration this may require configuring drivers to use appropriate address ranges.

 #### interface with TF-M
 The NS side is only allowed to call TF-M secure functions (veneers) from the NS Handler mode.
-For this reason, the API is a collection of SVC functions in the `export/tfm/inc` folder.
-For example, the SVC interface for the Secure STorage (SST) service is described in the file `tfm_sst_svc_handler.h` as a collection of SVC functions which have to be registered within the SVC handler mechanism,therefore OS needs to support user defined SVCs.
+For this reason, the API is a collection of SVC functions in the `install/tfm/inc` folder.
+For example, the SVC interface for the Secure STorage (SST) service is described in the file `tfm_sst_svc_handler.h` as a collection of SVC functions which have to be registered within the SVC handler mechanism, therefore OS needs to support user defined SVCs.
 If the OS does not support user defined SVCs, it needs to be extended in this way.
 Once the SVC interface functions are registered within the SVC handler mechanism, the services can be called from the non-secure world